Bricktech2000/Notes/notes/tags.md

-# 🆃🅰🅶🆂
+# Tags

 ## #todo

 something to do or to complete

-## #think
+## #xxx

-something to think about and to try to understand better
+something to think about or to try to understand better

 ## #magic